Online Adaptation to Label Distribution Shift: Reduction to Online Learning

 where $\mathbf{1}$ denotes the all-1 vector, and ${\sf diag}(C_{f, Q_t})$ is the diagonal of the confusion matrix.
 The difficulty in computing $\ell(f; Q_t)$ is that both $C_{f,Q_t}$ and $\bq_t$ depend on the unknown distribution $Q_t$.
 However, by the label shift assumption that the conditional distribution $Q_t(\bx | y)$ does not change over time, it immediately follows that $C_{f, Q_t} = C_{f, Q_0} \; \forall t$, and therefore $\ell(f; Q_t)$ is \emph{linear} in $\bq_t$:

-We utilize this property to derive unbiased estimates of $\ell(f; Q_t)$ and its gradient $\nabla_f \ell(f; Q_t)$ in the theorem below.
-The proof is included in the appendix and is inspired by prior work on offline label shift adaptation~\cite{lipton2018detecting}. \begin{theorem} Let $f$ be any classifier and let $f_0$ be the classifier trained on data from $Q_0$.
+In the theorem below, we utilize this property to derive unbiased estimates of $\ell(f; Q_t)$ and its gradient $\nabla_f \ell(f; Q_t)$ with the assumption that ${\sf diag}\left(C_{f, Q_0}\right)$ is differentiable with respect to $f$; we discuss this assumption in more detail in Section \ref{sec:ogd}.
+The proof is included in the appendix and is inspired by prior work on offline label shift adaptation~\cite{lipton2018detecting}. \begin{assumption} ${\sf diag}\left(C_{f, Q_0}\right)$ is differentiable with respect to $f$. \end{assumption} \begin{theorem} Let $f$ be any classifier and let $f_0$ be the classifier trained on data from $Q_0$.
 Suppose that $f_0$ predicts $f_0(\bx_t) = i$ on input $\bx_t \sim Q_t$ and let $\be_i$ denote the one-hot vector whose non-zero entry is $i$.
 If the confusion matrix $C_{f_0, Q_0}$ is invertible then $\hat{\bq}_t = \left( C_{f_0, Q_0}^\top \right)^{-1} \be_i$ is an unbiased estimator of the label marginal probability vector $\bq_t$.
-Further, we obtain unbiased estimators of the loss and gradient of $f$ for $Q_t$:
+Further, we obtain unbiased estimators of the loss and gradient of $f$ for $Q_t$ with Assumption \ref{hyp:differentiability}:

 where $J_f = \frac{\partial}{\partial f} \left[ \mathbf{1} - {\sf diag}\left(C_{f, Q_0}\right) \right]$ denotes the Jacobian of $\mathbf{1} - {\sf diag}\left(C_{f, Q_0}\right)$ with respect to $f$. \end{theorem}